Effective as of June 9, 2023

 (a) These Conditions of Sale Authorship Warranty (as may be amended from time to time) set out the entire agreement between Phillips acting as agent for the sellers of the lots and registered bidders and buyers of lots in the Online-Only Auction and supersede all prior and contemporaneous written, oral or implied understandings, representations and agreements.

 (b) Notices to Phillips must be in writing and addressed to the Client Accounts Department, Phillips Auctioneers LLC, 432 Park Avenue, New York, New York 10022, quoting the sale reference.
 Notices to clients will be in writing and addressed to the last address notified by those clients to Phillips.

-(b) Phillips, all bidders and buyers and all sellers agree to the exclusive jurisdiction of the (i) state courts of the State of New York located in New York City and (ii) the federal courts for the Southern and Eastern Districts of New York to settle all disputes arising in connection with all aspects of all matters or transactions to which these Conditions of Sale for Online‐Only Auctions and Authorship Warranty relate or apply.
+(b) Phillips, all bidders and buyers and all sellers agree to the exclusive jurisdiction of the (i) state courts of the State of New York located in New York City and (ii) the federal courts for the Southern and Eastern Districts of New York to settle all disputes arising in connection with all aspects of all matters or transactions to which these Conditions of Sale and Authorship Warranty relate or apply.